 With both weights in hand, bend over and hang your arms out in front of your bent legs, then pull towards your chest, engaging your lats along the way.
 Make sure to keep your back tight and braced to avoid any discomfort through improper technique.

-This is a fantastic exercise for your back and can be performed at any level of experience for great gains.
+This fantastic exercise is also called underhand dumbbell rows and is good for your back and can be performed at any level of experience for great gains.

 Dumbbell Shoulder Press

-I’ve used these for years to build the posterior chain that makes (actual) deadlifting a breeze.
+I’ve used these for years to build the posterior chain that makes (actual) or smith machine deadlifting a breeze.

 Bulgarian Split Squats